 The Committee examined the Society's accounting policies to ensure they are appropriate and applied consistently.
 They also confirmed that the policies are in line with applicable Accounting Standards.
-The Committee considered whether the 2019 Annual that appropriate disclosure has been included for both positive and negative developments in the year.
+The Committee considered whether the 2019 Annual Report, when taken as a whole, is fair, balanced and understandable and whether it provides the necessary information for members to assess the Society's performance, business model and strategy.
+The Committee is satisfied that the 2019 Annual Report meets this requirement, and, in particular, that appropriate disclosure has been included for both positive and negative developments in the year.
 In July 2019, the Committee recommended the approval of the final 2019 Annual Report and Accounts to the Board.